reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 date: 2022-05-20T05:00:00
 modified: 2022-05-20T05:00:00
 authors: [pratikdas]
-excerpt: "When building applications we use a mix of two kinds of programming models: synchronous and asynchronous.
-Synchronous execution means the first task in a program must finish processing before moving on to executing the next task whereas asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
+excerpt: "We use a mix of two kinds of programming models when building applications : synchronous and asynchronous.
+Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
 A coroutine is a concurrency design pattern used to write asynchronous programs.
-Coroutines were added to Kotlin in version 1.3.
-In this post, we will understand how to use coroutines in Kotlin."
+They are computations that run on top of threads that can be suspended and resumed.
+When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
+"
 image: images/stock/0118-keyboard-1200x628-branded.jpg
 url: understanding-kotlin-coroutines
 ---

-When building applications we use a mix of two kinds of programming models: synchronous and asynchronous.
-Synchronous execution means the first task in a program must finish processing before moving on to executing the next task whereas asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
+We use a mix of two kinds of programming models when building applications : synchronous and asynchronous.

+Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.

 A coroutine is a concurrency design pattern used to write asynchronous programs.
 They are computations that run on top of threads that can be suspended and resumed.
-When a coroutine is "suspended", the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
+When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.

 In this post, we will understand how to use coroutines in Kotlin with the help of examples.